iamShallo/Knowledge-project/README.md

 - Integration with Jena Fuseki to dynamically query the ontology;
 - Visual process modeling that reacts to semantic data.

-## 🌐 SPARQL Integration

-The `SuggestTask` is linked to a SPARQL endpoint (Jena Fuseki), which dynamically extracts compatible dishes from the ontology based on:

-- `DietType`
-- `CaloriesConscious`
-- `Allergies`

-Sample query available in `query.sparql`.

 ## 📖 Thesis Context

 This project was developed as part of a university thesis focused on the application of knowledge-based approaches to process personalization and semantic reasoning.
 All methodologies were evaluated from both theoretical and practical perspectives, with a focus on modularity, explainability, and real-world applicability.